 Yes, I know what you are thinking.
 Whey?
 Liaison?
 Sea beans?
 This is a pretty esoteric fish chowder.

 It is and it isn’t.
 If you can make this soup as I do, you will be astounded at how good it is.
-But even with much of the hard-to-find ingredients left out, it is still an excellent fish chowder to make, no matter whether you are on the coast or the Midwest.
+But even with the hard-to-find ingredients left out, it is still an excellent fish chowder to make, no matter whether you are on the coast or the Midwest.
 I’ll walk you through it.

 Nordic Fish Chowder